EleutherAI/gpt-neo/README.md

     + Choose from: `linear`, `global`, `local` or `none`.
 We have found a 50/50 mix of `global` and `linear` to work well. `none` allows you to create feed-forward only layers for more efficient [PAR Transformer](https://arxiv.org/abs/2009.04534) models.
 - `precision`: `float32` or `bfloat16`.
 - `tokens_per_mb_per_replica`: If not None, will split the batch up into smaller microbatches containing `tokens_per_mb_per_replica` tokens to avoid OOMs.
 Gradients are accumulated locally and reduced once.
 IMPORTANT: mb refers to *minibatch* not megabyte here.
+- `normalization_name`: name of the pre-norm used. can be either `batch`, `layer`, `instance` or `space`.
+- `spacenorm_width`: in case of space norm, a width in token has to be defined, as it's normalizing itself based on the space around itself.

 **Mixture of Experts**